ninabarzh/broomstick/content/posts/Field-guide-to-eternal-tedium.md

 ### So you want to live forever?
 Let's think this through

 1. Overpopulation: Now with 100% more you
    Remember when we all briefly cared about flattening the curve?
 Good times.
-Now imagine a world where no one ever dies but we still can't agree on whether masks work.
+Now imagine a world where no one ever dies and we still can't agree on whether masks work.
 Eternal life, eternal arguments about herd immunity.
 2. New and exciting diseases
    We're currently living through a masterclass in how nature keeps inventing new ways to kill us.
 COVID-19 might just be the opening act.
 Wait until we discover Super-MERS or Turbo-Ebola at year 250 of your immortal existence.
 3. Time acceleration syndrome